Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-qiskit-alg.rst

 .. note::

-	The following end-to-end example will illustrate how to use one of the refactored algorithms from
+	The following end-to-end example illustrates how to use one of the refactored algorithms from
-	|qiskit.algorithms|_ with the **Qiskit Runtime Primitives**.
+	|qiskit.algorithms|_ with the **Qiskit Runtime primitives**.
 For a detailed explanation of other algorithm
-	migration scenarios, please visit the `Qiskit algorithms migration guide <https://qisk.it/algo_migration>`_.
+	migration scenarios, see the `Qiskit algorithms migration guide <https://qisk.it/algo_migration>`_.

 Example: VQE
 -------------

 The legacy ``VQE`` algorithm has been split into two new implementations:

-- ``VQE`` : based on the Estimator
+- ``VQE`` : Based on the Estimator
-- ``SamplingVQE`` : for diagonal operators, based on the Sampler
+- ``SamplingVQE`` : For diagonal operators, based on the Sampler

 The choice of implementation depends on the use case — whether you are interested in accessing the probability distribution corresponding to a quantum state (``SamplingVQE``) or an estimation of